Ages 14-college student

-Step 1: Submit a youth volunteer application online and immediately continue with steps 2 and 3.
+Step 1: Submit a youth/college volunteer application online and immediately continue with steps 2 and 3.
 (If you are over age 18 but still in your last year of High School, complete the adult application, and return to this page to complete the remainder of the steps in the youth section.)

 Step 2: Print the following links and complete the forms.
 Bring them with you to your interview, along with a copy of your current immunizations.

 - The copy of your immunization record should include two (2) measles, mumps, rubella immunizations (MMR) and varicella (chicken pox) immunizations.

 - Copy of recent grade report (can be last quarter report if current one is unavailable)